crystalcommerce/cc-cli/README.md

 ## TODO

 In the future this gem will use CrystalCommerce's API Aggregator as soon as it goes live.
 But for now it accesses directly CC's API endpoints.

+## ISSUES

+It seems like https://api.crystalcommerce.com/v1/lattice is problematic right now so `cc latticeoffers`, `cc latticeproducts` and `cc latticestores` will not work as of the moment.